Morristown’s Hard Winter

 Why Morris County History is Important Today:

-Remembering the 240th Anniversary of the Second Morristown Encampment – by Carol Barkin
+Second Morristown Winter Encampment of 1779-80- by Carol Barkin

 Morristown has long been known as the “Military Capital of the Revolution.”
 Not once, but twice, General George Washington and the Continental Army set up winter camp in and around Morristown.
 This month marks the 240th anniversary of the second winter encampment, which lasted from December 1, 1779 until June 23, 1780.